Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • How much time does this person have?

-• To whom does the decision go when time runs out?
+• To whom does the decision escalate if time runs out?

 Example:

-• Activation of Fallback Shop: CTO decides in 15 minutes
+• Fallback shop activation: CTO decides within 15 minutes

-• If CTO is not reachable: IT Operations Lead decides
+• If CTO is unreachable: IT Operations Lead decides

-• If both are not reachable: CEO must be informed
+• If both are unreachable: CEO must be informed

-Automatic escalation prevents someone from waiting on the line while the minutes tick away.
+Automatic escalation prevents someone from waiting on the line while the minutes tick by.

 • On vacation?